Chart Color Schemes

 Wentworthville features high concentrations of group households, with a higher-than-average median household size

 Family households account for 76.7% of all households, including 45.4% couples with children, 21.1% couples without children, and 8.6% single parent families.
-Non-family households constitute the remaining 23.3%, with lone person households at 17.7% and group households comprising 5.5% of the total.
-The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.6.
+Non-family households make up the remaining 23.3%, with lone person households at 17.7% and group households comprising 5.5%.
+The median household size is 2.9 people, larger than the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households